Efficient Trajectory Optimization for Autonomous Racing via Formula-1 Data-Driven Initialization: Conclusion

 \section{Conclusion}

 In this paper, we presented a learning-informed initialization strategy for minimum-time trajectory optimization in autonomous racing.
-Motivated by the sensitivity of nonlinear optimal control solvers to the initial guess, we leverage expert Formula~1 driving behavior as a prior for optimization.
-To this end, we constructed a multi-track dataset by reconstructing real-world Formula~1 telemetry across 17~tracks, and trained a windowed CNN model to predict expert-like raceline geometry directly from local track features.
-Experimental results across all tracks show that our learned initialization significantly improves solver efficiency under identical settings.
-Compared to centerline and minimum-curvature seeds, F1-NN reduces iterations and optimization time, while approaching the performance of initialization with the reconstructed expert raceline.
-Due to its negligible inference cost, F1-NN yields the lowest total runtime among baseline initializations.
-Finally, real-world experiments on a 1:10 RoboRacer platform confirm that the learned initialization transfers under domain shift, achieving faster lap times and lower tracking error than a centerline-based baseline.
+Motivated by the sensitivity of nonlinear optimal control solvers to the initial guess, we use expert Formula~1 driving behavior as an optimization prior.
+To this end, we reconstruct real-world Formula~1 telemetry across 17~tracks and train a windowed CNN to predict expert-like raceline geometry from local track features.
+Experiments across all tracks show that the learned initialization improves solver efficiency under identical settings.
+Compared to centerline and minimum-curvature seeds, F1-NN reduces iterations and optimization time while approaching the performance of reconstructed expert-raceline initialization.
+Real-world experiments on a 1:10 RoboRacer platform further confirm transfer under domain shift, yielding faster lap times and lower tracking error than a centerline-based baseline.

 As future work, we aim to extend the geometry-conditioned raceline prior with additional context, such as tire state, grip conditions, vehicle setup, weather, and race strategy.
 This could enable more tactical raceline generation, e.g., for overtaking or tire management.
 Broader datasets covering multiple drivers, vehicle configurations, and track conditions would further help distinguish universal racing patterns from driver- or vehicle-specific behavior.